ibexa/documentation-user/docs/content_management/work_with_forms.md

 8\.
 To discard your changes, click **Delete draft**.

 9\.
-Tp save your changes:
+To save your changes:

 - Click **Save** to continue editing.
 - Click **Save and close** to close the window.